 - A. The initial classification of a student will not prejudice a different classification for the following terms or semesters.
-However, a student's prior domicile is assumed to continue until he/she clearly establishes a new domicile in Arkansas (see IV Procedures). - B. A student previously classified as "out-of-state" may be reclassified as "in-state" for fee purposes if he/she has established a bona fide domicile in Arkansas and has resided continuously in this state in that bona fide domiciliary status for at least six consecutive months prior to his/her reclassification by the University.
+However, a student's prior domicile is assumed to continue until he/she clearly establishes a new domicile in Arkansas (see IVProcedures). - B. A student previously classified as "out-of-state" may be reclassified as "in-state" for fee purposes if he/she has established a bona fide domicile in Arkansas and has resided continuously in this state in that bona fide domiciliary status for at least six consecutive months prior to his/her reclassification by the University.
 In order for an adult or an emancipated minor to establish a bona fide domicile in Arkansas for fee purposes, he/she must have left the parental home, must have established in this state a home of a permanent character as manifested objectively by good faith acts, and must have the expectation of remaining in this state beyond graduation.
-The single fact of presence in Arkansas for at least six months of attendance as a student enrolled in the University of Arkansas, or any other education institution, neither constitutes nor necessarily precludes reclassification as one domiciled in Arkansas, but will be a factor to beconsidered.
+The single fact of presence in Arkansas, or any other education institution, neither constitutes nor necessarily precludes reclassification as one domiciled in Arkansas, but will be a factor to beconsidered.